patrickoser/social-app/README.md

 Working on:
     'userData' in Profile is not pulling in the information properly.
     Could be because the component needs time to load first before the data can be accessed.
+There is an 'if' statement at the bottom that checks if 'userData' has loaded yet which may be interferring.

     I could move the 'useEffect' hook into the Profile component, that way it would only load when you were on the Profile page.